huangleiBuaa/CenteredWN/README.md

 #### 1. MLP architecture over SVHN dataset

-* Dataset prepraration, by running:
+* Dataset prepraration:  We can get the preprocessed SVHN dataset for MLP architecture by running:
 ```Bash
   cd dataset
    th preProcess_div256.lua
  ```
-We get the preprocessed SVHN dataset for MLP architecture.

 Note that this script is based on the [Torch script for SVHN](https://github.com/torch/tutorials/blob/master/A_datasets/svhn.lua)

 *	Execute: